 Assam black tea

-Cultivated in India, Assam black tea is perfect for breakfast.
+Cultivated in India, Assam black tea is a perfect tea for breakfast.
 The English are not mistaken and often drink it in the morning with a splash of milk.
 Its taste is full-bodied, slightly bitter.
 It is produced in the Assam region, at low altitude.
 The climate allows tea plants to be very productive.

 Darjeeling black tea